 Finally, Acuff has three separate mailing lists for his readers aimed at Writers, Speakers and Entrepreneurs.
 You can sign up for one or more at his site.

-Do you have trouble finishing what you start?
+Do you have trouble actually finishing what you start?
 After reading a lot of books on goal-setting and personal productivity in the last few years, I can say that Finish: Give Yourself the Gift of Done is one of the easiest but most powerful.

 If you have ever wondered how to increase your chance of success, Acuff’s book might be just the answer.

 Have you read Jon Acuff’s Finish?
-Do you have a problem with finishing your tasks or goals?
+Do you fail to finish your goals?
 Did any of Acuff’s advice ring true?
 Let us know in the comments!